amitadate/EECS-337-NLP-Project-02/README.md

 ## Ingredients, Nutritions, and Methods

-Bekow is the list our parser recognizes:
+Below is the list our parser recognizes:

   **Ingredients** - name , quantity , measurement (cup, teaspoon, pinch, etc.) , descriptors